mikebridge/Kafka.Rx.NET/README.md

 # C# to Kafka via Rx

-This project demonstrates how to listen to a stream of events from Kafka to C#, using IObservables.
+This project demonstrates how to listen to a continuous stream of Kafka events from C#/.Net, using IObservables.

 ## Requirements: